Understanding Process Variation

 William Edwards Deming (1900-1993) was an important contributor to statistical process control and its use in manufacturing.
 According to the American Society for Quality (ASQ), his 14 key points on quality management are a core part of modern quality management programs.

+Understanding process variation is an integral aspect of using Statistical Process Control (SPC) to improve your manufacturing processes.
 Dr. Deming’s first principle states, “The central problem in lack of quality is the failure of management to understand variation.”
 Only after management understands variation can a manufacturer succeed in implementing Dr. Deming’s second principle: “It is management’s responsibility to know whether the problems are in the system or in the behavior of the people.”

 Types of Process Variation